All Episodes

 You're so powerful.

-Why aren't you doing the thing?
+Why aren't you doing the things that you're doing?

 dan friesen